Celebrating Transformational Science: Honoring the 2024 International Champions of the Frontiers Planet Prize

 First they removed the invasive aquatic vegetation from water access points which reduced the initial chances of catching the disease.
 These plants were then recycled as valuable agricultural inputs with use in compost, livestock feed, and biogas production which improved overall health, wealth, food, and energy access in communities.

-Professor Rohr’s work is proof that we need innovative, interconnected approaches to tackle traditional multi-connected issues.
+Professor Rohr’s and Dr Sack's work is proof that we need innovative, interconnected approaches to tackle traditional multi-connected issues.
 By encouraging new ways of thinking it inspires the fundamental shifts we need to fulfill the SDGs.
 On his approach, Professor Rohr shared “We hope that our innovation will serve as a prototype and inspiration for other planetary health innovations that address multiple SDGs.”

 Each winner of the Frontiers Planet Prize will receive one million Swiss francs to accelerate their research through their nominating institution.
 Their research will be the force needed to push our understanding of our planetary boundaries, thus bringing us one step closer to achieving a global green renaissance so we can keep our planet healthy for future generations.